Health Data Training

 To assist local public health agencies (LPHAs) and community partners with their health status monitoring and data analysis needs, the DHSS Bureau of Health Care Analysis and Data Dissemination (BHCADD) has developed three health data training courses.
 These courses are designed for administrators, program managers, health educators, program planners, or other staff who need to understand and present data to inform policy or decision making related to priority health issues.
 Although initially designed for LPHAs, these courses may also be useful to community partners, including universities and colleges, elementary and secondary schools, hospitals, non-profit organizations, and any others who utilize health data.
 Agencies are encouraged to consider sending more than one staff person to the courses for cross training and shared learning purposes.

 This course includes a review of the basic statistics used in the Community Data Profiles and MICA (Missouri Information for Community Assessment), as well as hands-on demonstrations of the trend line, graphing, download, and other features.
 Multiple exercises allow participants to practice the skills covered.
-(This course was first offered in 2009 as Community Health Assessment and Intervention Planning.)
+(This course was first offered in 2009 as Community Health Assessment and Intervention Planning and from 2010-2017 as Introduction to Profiles and MICA.)

 The Health Data Analysis course demonstrates Priorities MICA and explains the process of using Profiles and MICA data to generate other statistics, such as percentage change and years of potential life lost.
+This course will highlight many of the new features included in the MOPHIMS platform.
 It also provides communication strategies and examples of how to clearly communicate health data through a variety of presentation formats, such as tables, charts, maps, and narrative.
 These strategies can be applied to grant proposals, health assessments, newsletters, health education materials, presentations, and other publications.
 During class, instructors will guide participants through creation of a sample community health assessment document.
-(This course was developed based on feedback received from participants in the 2009 introductory course.)
+(This course was developed based on feedback received from participants in the 2009 introductory course and was offered from 2010-2017 as Health Data Analysis.)

 Each of these courses will count for 6.5 contact hours toward re-accreditation through MICH or 6.5 DHSS Human Resources credit hours.